 Upper Body Anatomy

 Let’s start with the upper body, which is everything above the waist.
-You should be familiar with shoulders, their technical name is the deltoids but most guys will call it a “shoulder workout.
+You should be familiar with shoulders, their technical name is the deltoids but most gym-goers will call it a “shoulder workout”.
 Then the arms, you have the biceps on the front of the upper arm and the triceps on the back of the arm.
-Just like a Bi-cycle has two wheels,your Bi-ceps have two heads to them, and just like a Tri-cycle has three wheels, your Tri-ceps have three heads.

-Your back has quite a few muscles but people would simply say they’re doing a back workout,so they all get grouped together.
-Then the chest, again a few there but all in the same workout, and finally the abs or core, which isn’t just the six pack muscles but don’t worry about that.
+Your back has quite a few individual muscles but people would simply say they’re doing a “back workout”.
+The same goes for the chest, there’s upper and lower but generally all in the same workout.
+Finally the abs or core, which isn’t just the six pack muscles but don’t worry about that.

 Lower Body Anatomy

-Now in an ideal world you would train all your muscles, but some people are only interested in a few of the muscle groups.
-My mum only wants stronger legs, and a few of my friends are only interested in training their arms, so while ideally you’d train everything, doing something is better than doing nothing, and if it gets you lifting weights it’s fine by me.
+In an ideal world you would train all your muscles, but some people are only interested in a few muscle groups.
+For example my mum only wants stronger legs, and a few of my friends are only interested in training their arms.
+While it’s better to train everything, something is better than nothing, and if it gets you lifting weights it’s fine by me.

-To help you see how to break up your training by muscle groups I’m going to start by showing you how a bodybuilder trains, and once you understand that you’ll see how it relates to other ways of training.
+To help you see how to break up your training by muscle groups I’m going to start by showing you how a bodybuilder trains.
+Once you understand that you’ll see how it relates to other ways of training.

 How you divide up your sessions in a week is called your training split, because you are splitting up your training.
 A common bodybuilding split might look like this, training four days a week.